Three Plyometric Exercises for Endurance Runners

 Progression

-To advance a pogo, you can focus on not only going as high as possible, but propelling yourself forward too.
+To advance a pogo, you can focus on not only going as high as possible, but also propelling yourself forward too.
 Once you’re comfortable with the movement, you can include small hurdles.
-The aim is still to focus on vertical propulsion, but whilst simultaneously moving forward.
+The aim is still to focus on vertical propulsion, but while simultaneously moving forward.
 After this, you can progress to full hurdles and increase the height as you develop more explosive power and become more confident.

 2. Drop Jumps